rricharz/Tu77/README.md

 **Contributors**

 Johnny Billquist, Neal G., Terry Kennedy and Jonathan Morton have helped to understand vacuum magnet tape motions.
+The pictures of the open TU77 have been obtained from Henk Gooijen.
 The picture of the open TE16 has been obtained from https://commons.wikimedia.org/wiki/File:9-track-drive-open.jpg#mw-jump-to-license.
+Thanks to all others who have helped to develop this software.

 **The usual disclaimer**